Sri Lanka court sentences four for murder of Briton, rape of fiancée

-COLOMBO (Reuters) - A Sri Lankan court convicted on Friday four men, including a ruling party town council member, of the murder of a British aid worker and the rape of his Russian fiancée and sentenced them to jail with hard labor for 20 years.
+COLOMBO, July 18 (Reuters) - A Sri Lankan court convicted on Friday four men, including a ruling party town council member, of the murder of a British aid worker and the rape of his Russian fiancée and sentenced them to jail with hard labour for 20 years.

 Khuram Shaikh, a 32-year-old Red Cross worker based in Gaza, was shot and stabbed to death on Dec.
 25, 2011, at a hotel while on holiday.
 His fiancée was beaten unconscious before being sexually assaulted, according to hospital and police records.